-In other words, £1 in the year 1778 is equivalent to £150.05 in 2017, a difference of £149.05 over 239 years.
+In other words, £1 in 1777 is equivalent in purchasing power to £1.03 in 1778.

 |Average inflation rate||2.90%|

-|Price difference (£1 base)||£149.05|
+|Price difference (£1 base)||£0.03|

-|CPI in 1778||7.1|
+|CPI in 1777||6.900|

-|CPI in 2017||1065.34818|
+|CPI in 1778||7.100|

 Raw data for these calculations comes from the composite price index published by the UK Office for National Statistics (ONS).
 A composite index is created by combining price data from several different published sources, both official and unofficial.
 The Consumer Price Index, normally used to compute inflation, has only been tracked since 1988.
 All inflation calculations after 1988 use the Office for National Statistics' Consumer Price Index, except for 2017, which is based on The Bank of England's forecast.